-- (a) The NSW Treasury may amend this Code at any time. - (b) Notwithstanding clause 5(a), the NSW Treasury must not amend the Code until: - notice of the proposed amendments to the Code has been given to Service Providers and Customers to the satisfaction of the NSW Treasury (in any form and manner as determined by the NSW Treasury); - (ii) Service Providers and Customers have been given a reasonable opportunity to make submissions with respect to the proposed amendment (being not less than 15 Business Days from the date they are given notice of the proposed change by the NSW Treasury); and - (iii) the NSW Treasury has given due consideration to any such submissions, unless the NSW Treasury is satisfied on reasonable grounds that the amendments to the Code are Non-Material Amendments.

-(c) The NSW Treasury may from time to time publish a consolidated version of this Code that incorporates amendments to the Code that have been notified and consulted on in accordance with paragraph (b).
+- (a) The Department may amend this Code at any time. - (b) Notwithstanding clause 5(a), the Department must not amend the Code until: - (i) notice of the proposed amendments to the Code has been given to Service Providers and Customers to the satisfaction of the Department (in any form and manner as determined by the Department); - (ii) Service Providers and Customers have been given a reasonable opportunity to make submissions with respect to the proposed amendment (being not less than 15 Business Days from the date they are given notice of the proposed change by the Department); and - (iii) the Department has given due consideration to any such submissions, unless the Department is satisfied on reasonable grounds that the amendments to the Code are Non-Material Amendments. - (c) The Department may from time to time publish a consolidated version of this Code that incorporates amendments to the Code that have been notified and consulted on in accordance with paragraph (b).